Domestic land snails: Achatina. Snail at home, what it needs

 • terracotta shards.

-In this case, the habitat of your pets will acquire sophistication and look original.
+In this case, your pets’ habitat will acquire sophistication and look original.
 In addition, such a design of the terrarium will be useful for the creatures themselves, since the air in the terrarium will be saturated with oxygen, and their diet will be more varied.

 Keeping Achatina snails at home: feeding

-At this point, you should pay attention Special attention.
-You should not worry about food for shellfish, because these creatures are absolutely picky about it.
-It should be noted three main products that are the most favorite for these mollusks: apples, fresh cucumbers and lettuce.
+At this point you should pay attention special attention.
+There is no need to worry about food for shellfish, since these creatures are absolutely not picky about it.
+It should be noted that there are three main products that are the most favorite for these mollusks: apples, fresh cucumbers and lettuce.

-However, do not give them only these products.
+However, you should not give them only these products.
 In order for their life to be long and happy, it is necessary to constantly add variety to the menu and give additional carrots, as well as include cabbage leaves in the menu.
 Snails don't particularly like potatoes.
-The only exception is the boiled vegetable.
+The only exception is boiled vegetables.
 In the summer, you can give your pets a variety of fruits and berries.
 These mollusks also do not disdain vegetables.
-Among other products Achatina like the following:
+Among other products, Achatinam I like the following:

 • tomatoes;